freeman-lab/mesoscope-workshop/README.md

 ## running locally

-To run these notebooks locally, first make sure you have a recent version of Python 3 — we highly recommend using Anaconda.
+To run these notebooks locally, first make sure you have a recent version of Python 3 — we highly recommend using [Anaconda](https://www.continuum.io/downloads), a distribution of Python that comes bundled with common scientific computing libraries.

 Then clone this repository by typing